 - Be sure ALL fittings are tight.
-Always use two open end wrenches for brass connections. - 3/8" MPT x 1/2" Female Flare Swivel - 2.
+Always use two open end wrenches for brass connections. - 2.
 Be sure ALL connections are tested for leakage. - 3.
-Open the main valve slowly to avoid a fast rush of gas to flow-limiting device causing gas "freeze".

-4. Listen carefully - a "hissing" sound longer than one second may indicate a gas leak.
+Open the main valve slowly to avoid a fast rush of gas to flow-limiting device causing gas "freeze". - 4.
+Listen carefully a "hissing" sound longer than one second may indicate a gas leak.
 Close valve and search for leak.